 Be An Informed Telescope Buyer

 However, nothing substitutes for firsthand experience.
 The best way to acquaint yourself with the wide world of telescopes is to ask to join a local astronomy club's nighttime get-togethers — or perhaps attend an even bigger "star party."
 There, you can try out and ask about a wide variety of telescopes.
-(Find an astronomy club or star party in our directory.)
+Find an astronomy club or star party in our club directory.
+And consider subscribing to Sky & Telescope, where you'll find a wealth of information on telescope equipment.

 You may also be able to buy a used telescope from someone in an astronomy club.
 Used telescopes carry risks, including undisclosed damage and no warranty coverage, but they can also be spectacular bargains.
 You can also find used telescopes on the Internet.
 (Be sure to take reasonable precautions if buying from a private party online.)